makentenza/aws-ocp-snap/README.md

-## Snapshots from OpenShift Persistent Volumes in AWS - WIP
+## Snapshots from OpenShift Persistent Volumes in AWS

 This container is meant to be used as a Kubernetes CronJob to periodically create snapshots from EBS volumes used in OpenShift as Persistent Volumes.